 Monte Vouni (25 943987)

-Palouze Festival: Annual festival at the end of September.
+1. Palouze Festival: An annual festival that takes place in the 3rd week of September.